thelondonsmiths/Solex_ser_recon_EN/README.md

 - Batch pixel shift processing of a batch of files is allowed

 Protus adjustment: make the black circle larger or smaller in radius by inputting a positive or negative integer (typically between -10 and +10).
+If you want to turn off the black disk altogether, then enter a negative number greater than the radius (e.g. -9999).

 Geometry correction may fail under certain circumstances.
 In this case, enter the Y/X ratio and Tilt angle manually (try 1, 0 initially).